mrkkrp/dot-emacs/README.md

 Don't use hairy default Emacs shortcuts.
 All frequently used commands must be as simple as possible.
-Prefer single keys and key sequences to key-chords, it's good for your health.
+Prefer single keys and key sequences to key-chords.
+Even if it's not faster, it's good for your health.

 Shortcut           | Description
 --------           | -----------